-a.
-Colombia shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv), (v), (vi)(a), (vii) and (x) and Article 2.b.(i) within 180 days of the entry into force of this Protocol.

-- b.
-Colombia shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
-If there has been no change to the information previously provided, Colombia shall so indicate. - c.
-Colombia shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(vi)(b) and (c) for the period covering the previous calendar year. - d.
-Colombia shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(ix)(a).
+- a.
+Saint Vincent and the Grenadines shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv), (v), (vi)(a), (vii) and (x) and Article 2.b.(i) within 180 days of the entry into force of this Protocol. - b.
+Saint Vincent and the Grenadines shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
+If there has been no change to the information previously provided, Saint Vincent and the Grenadines shall so indicate. - c.
+Saint Vincent and the Grenadines shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(vi)(b) and (c) for the period covering the previous calendar year. - d.
+Saint Vincent and the Grenadines shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(ix)(a).
 This information shall be provided within sixty days of the end of each quarter. - e.
-Colombia shall provide to the Agency the information identified in Article 2.a.(viii) 180 days before further processing is carried out and, by 15 May of each year, information on changes in location for the period covering the previous calendar year. - f.
-Colombia and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
-Colombia shall provide to the Agency the information in Article 2.a.(ix)(b) within sixty days of the Agency's request.
+Saint Vincent and the Grenadines shall provide to the Agency the information identified in Article 2.a.(viii) 180 days before further processing is carried out and, by 15 May of each year, information on changes in location for the period covering the previous calendar year. - f.
+Saint Vincent and the Grenadines and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
+Saint Vincent and the Grenadines shall provide to the Agency the information in Article 2.a.(ix)(b) within sixty days of the Agency's request.